-With the beginning of the new year, it is time to stop dwelling about the past and begin focusing on the present and, ultimately, the future.
-Some people take the new year as time to make resolutions to improve themselves throughout the year.
+With the beginning of the new year, it is time to stop dwelling on the past and begin focusing on the present and, ultimately, the future.
+Some people take the new year as a time to make resolutions to improve themselves throughout the year such as addiction recovery.
 This is a great idea.
 However, it is best to work on making small differences every day.
 Starting every day with making and reviewing goals and possible ways to improve yourself is a great way to make sure you stay on track.

-Recovery is something we must strive for, and work on, throughout our entire life.
-Persistent improvement, and adjustments as needed will help on this path to recovery.
+Addiction recovery is something we must strive for, and work on, throughout our entire life.
+Persistent improvement and adjustments as needed will help on this path to recovery.
 Recovery is difficult to maintain at times.
 As such, we are here to offer some helpful tips to ease the journey.

 The phrase “A journey of a thousand miles begins with a single step,” while cliché, is true nonetheless.
 Every little step you make on your journey to recovery is a change for the better.
 At times, changing too quickly can actually be a hindrance to recovery and lead down the wrong path.
 If something seems insurmountable, it helps if we focus on the small things we can control and break down the imposing walls one brick at a time.
 Often, when we focus on the small things, the large problems will fade away before we know it.
 Remain on your recovery path by taking small steps and improving little by little.

 In life, we tend to focus on the bad things or mistakes we made throughout our day.
 We never give ourselves the appreciation we deserve.
 If you take some time each day to congratulate yourself for the positive things you have done, you may be surprised at the difference it makes to your well-being.
 The items do not have to be extravagant either; congratulating yourself for making a good choice is perfectly fine.
 Often, the congratulating yourself for the smallest good deed will far outweigh the negativity we face throughout the day.